Ben-C3012/Python-Local-Storage-Exercise/HTML5_Security.md

 ## Description

-In this HTML5 Exercise, we are going to exploit a vulnerability in the local storage web API
+In this HTML5 Exercise, we are going to exploit a vulnerability in the local storage web API.

 ## Installation